yssource/rhai/doc/src/plugins/module.md

 #[export_module]
 mod my_module {
     // This constant will be registered as the constant variable 'MY_NUMBER'.
-    // Ignored when loaded as a package. pub const MY_NUMBER: i64 = 42;
+    // Ignored when registered as a global module. pub const MY_NUMBER: i64 = 42;

     // This function will be registered as 'greet'.